Boxing Glove Size Guide: Find the Perfect Fit for Every Fighter

 Different Glove Types Explained

-Having the right type of gloves not only ensures safety but also enhances specific aspects of your training.
-For instance, using bag gloves for bag work extends the life of your sparring gloves and ensures optimal performance during sparring sessions.
+Using the right type of gloves for each activity not only improves performance but also extends the life of your gear.
+For example, bag gloves for bag work prevent your sparring gloves from wearing out too quickly.

 Boxing Glove Fit: Signs of the Right Fit